 On November 10, 2011, after more than three years of exhaustive review, including numerous public hearings and multiple opportunities for public comment, the Department of State announced that it would conduct a further environmental review based on a rerouting of a portion of the proposed project in Nebraska and that, as a consequence of this further review, a final decision would not be made before the first quarter of 2013, nearly five years after the application was filed.
 By way of comparison, Canada approved its portion of the project in March 2010, substantially less than two years after the application was filed there.
 Frustrated with the Administration’s continued delays, on December17, 2011, Congress passed, and the President signed into law, legislation requiring the President, no later than 60 days after enactment, to issue a permit for Keystone XL unless “the President determines that the Keystone XL pipeline would not serve the national interest.”
 On January 18, 2012, the Administration, citing a “rushed and arbitrary deadline,” announced that it could not find the current application in the national interest.

 On May 4, 2012, TransCanada filed a new application with the Department of State seeking a Presidential Permit that would allow construction to commence.
 The Department of State, on March 1, 2013, issued a Draft Supplemental Environmental Impact Statement (SEIS) on the Keystone XL pipeline.
 The Final SEIS was released by the Department of State on January 31st, 2014.
 It concluded that the environmental impact of the proposed pipeline is likely to be minimal and that it would not result in materially greater GHG emissions as compared to a “no action” alternative.
-The Final SEIS is subject to a 30 day public comment period and a 90 day interagency review.
-It is not clear when a final decision on the Presidential Permit will be made.
+Litigation in the State of Nebraska is currently pending regarding the siting of the pipeline within that state.
+It is unlikely that a final decision on the Presidential Permit will be made until the Nebraska state litigation is resolved.

 Potential Impact of Regulation